underscoreio/shapeless-guide/src/pages/ops/migration.md

 ```

 `Monoid` defines two operations:
-`empty` for creating a "default" value of the type
+`empty` for creating a "zero" value
 and `combine` for "adding" two values.
-We don't need `combine` in our code
+We only need `empty` in our code,
-but in most cases it is trivial to define.
+but it will be trivial to define `combine` as well.

 Cats provides instance of `Monoid`
-for all of the primitive types we care about
+for all the primitive types we care about
 (`Int`, `Double`, `Boolean`, and `String`).
 We can define instances for `HNil` and `::`
 using the techniques from Chapter [@sec:labelled-generic]: